How to mark your ballot papers

 Polling places are established in open and public places, often schools and community halls.
 When you approach the polling place, supporters of candidates or political parties will often be handing out 'How to Vote' cards for their candidates.
 These cards show the candidate's suggested preferences that support their interests.
 You do not have to follow or take a How to Vote card into a polling place.

-Ordinary vote: for electors voting within their district
+For electors voting within their district.

-Absent vote: for electors voting outside their district.
+For electors voting outside their district.
 Electors will have to state which district they are enrolled in and sign a declaration (unless a computerised Elector Recording System is in use) before being issued with papers for their district and region.

-Provisional vote: For electors who are not on the roll or have already been marked off, but believe they are entitled to vote, or have had their eligibility to vote questioned by a scrutineer.
+For electors who are not on the roll or have already been marked off, but believe they are entitled to vote, or have had their eligibility to vote questioned by a scrutineer.
 Electors sign a declaration before receiving their ballot papers, and their eligibility will be verified prior to the ballot papers being included in the count.